grame-cncm/faustlibraries/doc/docs/contributing.md

 ## Coding Conventions

-In order to have a uniformized library system, we established the following conventions (that hopefully will be followed by others when making modifications to them :-) ).
+In order to have a uniformized library system, we established the following conventions (that hopefully will be followed by others when making modifications to them).

 ### Documentation